What are the pros and cons of both topical and pill form dog flea treatment? Are the health dangers real?

 If you think I'm overreacting, I want to bring up the past.
 Do you remember the pesticide DDT?
 We sprayed it on food crops for years and used it for mosquito abatement.
 In the 1940's there were concerns which were ignored, as they were in the 1950's.
 After a letter was written to a woman journalist named Rachael Carson describing the death of numerous birds around a woman's property resulting from the aerial spraying of DDT to kill mosquitoes, Rachael wrote a book.
 When the book Silent Spring came out in 1962 and the public became outraged, DDT was (mostly) banned in the United States.
 (Although the makers still sell it around the world.)

 While the eagle population has slowly come back, here's the clincher.
-Thirty years after the banning of DDT it was still found inside 55% of the United States citizens.
+Thirty years after the banning of DDT it was still found inside 55% of the United States citizens and it's passed from mother to child.
 Poisons don't die, only we do.

 Talk about effective advertising.
 After all, medicine makes you feel like you're helping your dog conquer a problem; or rid it of some disease.